LaboonCourses/CS1632_Summer/syllabus.md

 # Syllabus - Summer 2016
 CS1632: Software Quality Assurance

-_Although the professor will make a best effort to have the class topic on the day listed, occasionally a change must be made (e.g., a lecture going long, or a guest lecturer unable to make it to class that day).
+_Note: Although the professor will make a best effort to have the class topic on the day listed, occasionally a change must be made (e.g., a lecture going long, or a guest lecturer unable to make it to class that day).
 However, these are the topics that will be covered and the expected date that they will be taught._

+_Note: Due to a medical condition, class was cancelled on 27 June.
+This schedule has been updated to show the actual schedule going forward.
+Please look at previous commits to see the original schedule._

 AFIST = _A Friendly Introduction to Software Testing_ by Bill Laboon